Cheluvanarayana Swamy Temple: History

 After Ramanujacharya was made the rajguru of Hoysala Empire, Lord Vishnu in a dream ordered Ramanuja to move to Melkote, where he would find the holy earth.
 Traditional accounts mention that the reason for travel was to search for namam clay for Srivaishnava Urdhva Pundra which was abundant in Melkote.
-Upon traveling, he found the holy earth and a vigraha of the god which was installed as the deity Tirunarayana of Melkote.
-In the Bahudhanya year, Pushyamasa Shukla Paksha Chaturdashi, the deity was installed according to Pancharatra agama.
+Upon traveling, he found the holy earth and a vigraha of the god which was installed as the deity Tirunarayana of Melkote in the Bahudhanya year (1099 CE) Pushyamasa Shukla Paksha Chaturdashi, the deity was installed according to Pancharatra agama.
 Ramanuja worshipped it for three days, followed by kumbhabhishekham and recited tamil vedas.
+Vishnuvardhana sanctioned 5000 Gadyanas for the construction of the temple which was completed in 1104 CE.
 Subsequently, the Yadugiri Yathiraja Mutt was established for a sanyasi to live and manage the affairs of the temple.